FileEye/MimeMap/README.md

     $default_extension = $type->getDefaultExtension();
     // will return 'jpeg'

+    // When passing an alias to a MIME type, the API will
+    // return the extensions to the parent type:
+    $type = new Type('image/pdf');

+    $default_extension = $type->getDefaultExtension();
+    // will return 'pdf' which is the default extension for 'application/pdf'

 ```

 2. Viceversa, you have a file extensions, and want to get the MIME type normally